 As Hui Ying from CTSS says, “It’s always nice to see people willing to learn and go through this experience in such trying times.
 Even as we go through the challenges in our current situation, we should use our passions to push ourselves and help the people around us.”

-This list features just some of the many initiatives out there that provide hope and help to the community and specific groups.
+This list features just some of the many volunteer initiatives out there.
 If you have been volunteering, you can also share your experiences on social media with the hashtag #ThisisSG and continue to spread positivity with others!

 This post was brought to you by the Singapore Brand Office (SGBO).
 Responses have been edited for grammar and clarity.